Committed to Personal Growth

 We want everyone at BackerKit to do their best work, and leave it at the door at the end of the day.
 We discourage long hours, working on weekends, and doing “make-up” time.
 We try to be in the office from 9am to 5pm each week day, and are flexible with weekly work-from-home days.

 Have you ever worried about leaving the office before your boss does?
 If so, don’t worry.
 We leave too.
-As an example, Ryan (Head of Engineering) has to leave work at 5pm in order to get home in time to see his kid before bedtime.
 We want you to attend to your many hobbies and interests, and spend time with your friends and family.
 (To be honest, we’ll probably kick you out of the office at 5:30pm.)

 We also offer uncapped vacation time for all of our employees, and encourage folks to take a minimum of 2 weeks off per year.